CNN Fake News Alert! Cohen and the Trump Tower Story Blows Up

 “So Michael Cohen does not have information that President Trump knew about the Trump Tower meeting with the Russians beforehand or even after?”
 CNN’s Anderson Cooper asked Davis.

-“No, he does not,” replied Davis, Clinton’s mob lawyer and Cohen’s current attorney.
+“No, he does not,” replied Davis, Clinton’s mob lawyer, and Cohen’s current attorney.

 Also false are references to Mr. Cohen in the fake, unverified dossier.